wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/DOM/Event/DOM-Event-Reference.md

 * [jquery.nicescroll](https://github.com/inuyaksa/jquery.nicescroll):基于 jQuery 的滚动插件

-## IntersectionObserver

-- [2018-Now You See Me: How To Defer, Lazy-Load And Act With IntersectionObserver](https://parg.co/Uiu): In this article, we are going to go out of the scroll darkness and talk about the modern way of lazy-loading resources.

 ## ScrollSpy: 滚动监听

 * [React Visibility Sensor #Project#](https://github.com/joshwnj/react-visibility-sensor): Sensor component for React that notifies you when it goes in or out of the window viewport.